Gethe/wow-ui-source/Patchnotes.markdown

   * Seal of Insight, when Judged, no longer returns 15% base mana to the paladin.
 Judging Seal of Insight still causes damage, and melee attacks will still restore 4% of base mana.

+  * Seal of Truth, when Judged, now benefits from a multiplier of 20% per stack of Censure, up from 10%.

   * Talent Specializations